 As for the number of servers, variety is important but you don’t need to go overboard with it.
 Let’s face it – you’re not gonna need to have 1,000+ servers at your disposal.
 Usually, if there are over 10-20 worldwide servers to choose from, that’s good enough.

-We provide high-end AES encryption, 30+ 1gbps servers from around the world (which also double as proxy servers – free of charge), unlimited bandwidth, a Kill Switch and an Apps Killer, and multiple user-friendly apps that work across many devices and operating systems, up to 5 simultaneous connections, 6 VPN protocols (OpenVPN, SoftEther, IKEv2, SSTP, L2TP/IPSec, PPTP), a strict no-log policy.
+We provide high-end AES encryption, 30+ 1gbps servers from around the world (which also double as proxy servers – free of charge), unlimited bandwidth, a Kill Switch and an Apps Killer, and multiple user-friendly apps that work across many devices and operating systems, unlimited simultaneous connections, 7 VPN protocols (OpenVPN, WireGuard, SoftEther, IKEv2, SSTP, L2TP/IPSec, PPTP), a strict no-log policy.

 If you want even more content variety than what our VPN servers offer, you can use our Smart DNS service to unblock over 300 geo-restricted websites from countries like the US, the UK, Canada, Australia, Switzerland, France, Sweden, Poland, Germany.

 And once you do become a CactusVPN customer, we’ll still have your back with a 30-day money-back guarantee.

 When choosing a VPN provider, looking over the VPN features is paramount – the more secure, convenient, user-friendly, and privacy-focused they are, the better.
 To recap everything we’ve discussed, here’s a quick list of the main VPN features most decent VPN providers offer: